Tankō: Tankō

-The tankō is the first uniquely definable type of Japanese armor.
-Other types that were used earlier such as Jòdai no Katchù (ancient armor, as described by armor historian Suenaga Masao) have been mentioned, but are not entirely verifiable.
+The tankō is the first uniquely definable type of Japanese armour.
+Earlier forms, such as the jōdai no katchū described by Suenaga Masao (d.
+1991), are not fully verifiable.

-The tankō was made of sheet iron and tanned leather, laced at the hips to conform to the wearer's body.
-The leather served as a support for the iron sheets, and as a protective lining meant to prevent damage to the wearer's clothing and skin.
-The iron sheets were formed into strips that were riveted side-by-side or overlapping.
-The carapace was built higher than the breastplate in order to provide protection for the neck.
-The front side had an opening that could be closed once the armor was put on.
-The armor was attached to the body via fabric bands that ran over the shoulders.
+Tankō was made of sheet iron and tanned leather, laced at the hips to conform to the wearer's body.
+The leather served as support for the iron sheets and as a protective lining to prevent damage to the wearer's clothing and skin.
+The iron sheets were formed into strips that were riveted side by side or overlapping.
+The carapace was raised above the breastplate to protect the neck.
+The front side had an opening that could be closed once the armor was donned.
+The tankō was attached to the body via fabric bands that ran over the shoulders.